screenbeard/personal-chronicle/content/posts/a-belated-farewell-to-google-wave-and-first-waves.md

 ---
+categories:
+- Google Wave
-date: 2012-05-21 11:36:05
+date: "2012-05-21 11:36:05"
 draft: false
-title: A belated farewell to Google Wave and First Waves
 tags:
 - First Waves
-categories:
-- Google Wave
+title: A belated farewell to Google Wave and First Waves
 ---

 Google Wave is dead.
 I don't care.
 For a while I did care, and I had a site about Google Wave called First Waves.